mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/nodepools/scale/index.md

 ### Scaling Up Node Pools

-To scale up a node pool in a cluster, run the command, replacing the value 5 with the actual number of replicas needed:
+To scale up a node pool in a cluster, run the command that follows, replacing the value 5 with the actual number of replicas you need:

 ```bash
 dkp scale nodepools ${NODEPOOL_NAME} --replicas=5 --cluster-name=${CLUSTER_NAME}